fesasaki/fesasaki/README.md

 ### Konnichiwa!

-I'm Felipe Sasaki,  I'm a Front-end Developer at Webby Internet, and I've been working as a developer since 2022.
+I'm Felipe Sasaki,  I'm a Front end Developer at Webby Internet, and I've been working as a developer since 2022.

 Passionate about education and tech.
 I believe this combination can improve people's lives and change the world.
 Let's code!